FOAM TECHNOLOGY OVERVIEW

 Manufacturing this foam is challenging and expensive compared to other methods, but having tested so many different materials in the three-year development process leading up to the CushCore product launch, we strongly feel there is no contest in overall product quality.
 The benefits to performance and durability are well worth the initial investment.

-CushCore inserts are manufactured in Canada to tightly controlled quality standards.
+CushCore inserts are manufactured to tightly controlled quality standards.